mahmoudelfeelig/Planora/README.md

 # University Timetabling Scheduler (Python)

 Generates and edits 12-week university timetables (lectures, tutorials, and labs) on a fixed weekly grid, using an OR-Tools CP-SAT feasibility model plus an optional local-search improver.
-Includes a PyQt6 desktop UI and exporters for DOCX/CSV/ICS.
+Includes a PyQt6 desktop UI and exporters for DOCX/CSV/ICS/PDF plus CSV summary reports.

 ## What’s in this repo